 Applying guidelines for Animal Assisted Interventions (AAI) in practice is not always easy.
 Various factors, such as the financial aspect, internal regulations, support from management, staff motivation, the existing infrastructure, the type of patients, the animals’ health, etc. can make following the guidelines difficult.
-With these guidelines, we hope to create a basis for starting a projectthat comes as close to the ideal situation as possible.
-Once the project is up and running, the guidelines can be used as a support for ongoing evaluation and determining where, if necessary, modifications must be made.
+With these guidelines, we hope to create a basis for starting a project that comes as close to the ideal situation as possible.
+Once the project is up and running, the guidelines can be used as a support for ongoing evaluation and determining where, if necessary, modifications can be made.

 You can find the guidelines per subject by clicking the animals below.
-Below are a few examples of AAI projects.